5 Performance Review Examples to Inspire Yours

 • Reach sales targets: John will aim to consistently meet or exceed his monthly sales targets by implementing effective sales strategies, leveraging his strong communication skills, and proactively identifying new business opportunities.
 The goal is to contribute to a further 10% increase in revenue.

-• Develop greater proficiency with technology: John will actively familiarize himself with our CRM system and explore automation tools to streamline sales processes and improve productivity.
+• Develop greater proficiency with technology: John will actively familiarize himself with our CRM system and explore marketing automation platforms to streamline sales processes and improve productivity.
 By effectively using technology, John aims to optimize his workflow and improve efficiency, resulting in a 20% reduction in administrative tasks.

 • Improve negotiation skills: John will actively participate in targeted training sessions on advanced negotiation techniques to improve his ability to address client objections and close deals more efficiently.
 The goal is to increase the negotiation success rate by 15% and secure more favorable terms for the company.”